Read This First

 Prompt 4: I am dysfunctionally shy.
 Can I escape this “essence”?

-The central claim is this: The question touches on a fundamental existentialist idea that essence is not fixed but is something we actively participate in creating through our choices and actions.
+In plain terms: The question touches on a fundamental existentialist idea that essence is not fixed but is something we actively participate in creating through our choices and actions.

 Existentialists would argue that shyness isn’t a force controlling you, but rather a pattern of behavior you’ve chosen (consciously or not) to rely on.
 You can choose to act differently.